Updated Specialty Forest Product Series Brochures

 USDA National Agroforestry Center Summary Report: FY 2010

 Diseases Of Trees In The Great Plains

-This technical report provides assistance in the diagnosis and control of tree diseases encountered in the Great Plains.
-It contains 64 articles on tree diseases prepared by 31 authors.
-(164 pages)
+This technical report provides a guide to assist arborists, landowners, woody plant pest management specialists, foresters, and plant pathologists in the diagnosis and control of tree diseases encountered in the Great Plains.

 We encourage you to print out these pages and share them with your children.
 (10 pages)